dcusworth/WAR_of_the_Roses/README.md

 -----
 # Contents

-Below we link to each of the ipython notebooks that were used in our analyses.
+Below we link to HTML files of each of the iPython notebooks that were used in our analyses.
 To get the raw iPython notebooks, switch between branches above.
-Each branch contains a seperate data scraping or analysis method.
+Each branch contains a seperate data scraping or analysis method with the associated notebook.

 ### Data Scraping